numpy/numpy/doc/source/reference/c-api.array.rst

     and data type given by *dtype*.
 If *fortran* is non-zero, then a Fortran-order array is created, otherwise a C-order array is created.
-The array is uninitialized unless the data type corresponds to :ctype:`PyArray_OBJECT` in which case the array is filled with :cdata:`Py_None`.
+The array is uninitialized unless the data type corresponds to :ctype:`NPY_OBJECT` in which case the array is filled with :cdata:`Py_None`.

 .. cfunction:: PyObject* PyArray_EMPTY(int nd, npy_intp* dims, int typenum, int fortran)